EventFahrplan/EventFahrplan/README.md

 * The feedback system of [Frab][frab-github] and [Pretalx][pretalx-website]
 * [c3nav][c3nav-github] - An indoor navigation project
 * [Engelsystem][engelsystem-website] - Online tool for coordinating helpers and shifts on large events
+* [Chaosflix][chaosflix-github] - Android app for media.ccc.de, share Fahrplan favorites with Chaosflix to import them as bookmarks

 ## Event data